|

 - Syncrify runs as a service on Windows.
 Mapped drives are usually NOT available to a service.
 Therefore, rather than using mapped drives use UNC path.

 - The user account that is used to run Syncrify service must have permission to access the remote machine.
 By default, Syncrify service runs under Local System Account.
-Consider changing this to a local user who also has permission on the remote machine.

 Disadvantages of using a third machine